 Along the way, Bankole Johnson has also been the recipient of numerous high-profile awards in his fields and industries of specialty.
 In 2001, he received the Dan Anderson Research Award for his research contributions focused on “the scientific knowledge of addiction recovery.”
 He won the 2002 Distinguished Senior Scholar of Distinction Award from the National Medical Association and a 2006 Distinguished Lecturer Award from the American Psychiatric Association.

 In 2009, the APA honored Bankole Johnson again, this time with the Solomon Center Fuller Award.
 The honor recognizes pioneering research that has benefited the quality of life for African-Americans.
 Also, in 2013, the U.S. National Institutes of Health honored Bankole Johnson with the Jack Mendelson Award, an award given annually to a researcher who has made substantial contributions to the understanding of alcohol addiction, treatment, recovery, and prevention.
+In 2019, he won the prestigious R. Brinkley Smithers Distinguished Scientist Award from the American Society of Addiction Medicine.
 In addition to these honors, Bankole Johnson is an inductee into the Texas Hall of Fame and a fellow in many highly selective industry associations.

 - Addiction Medicine